-Horror three days on NZ roads: Seven crashes, 11 dead
+Horror three days on NZ roads: Seven crashes, 12 dead

-It's been a horror three days on our roads with 11 people dying, including three members of a visiting Malaysian family in Kaikoura and a child who was hit by a car in Waikato this afternoon.
+It's been a horror three days on our roads with 12 people dying, including four members of a visiting Malaysian family in Kaikoura and a child who was hit by a car in Waikato this afternoon.

 Waikato police said they were still investigating the cause of the child's death but confirmed it involved a vehicle on a Hams Rd property in Ohaupo just before 3pm.